swedge218/github-java-retrofit/README.md

-This repo shows you can use retrofit to connect to the GitHUB API
+This repo connects to the GitHub API with retrofit in Java using both the default and RxJava adapters.

 ### Key tools
 * Springboot
 * RxJava
 * Retrofit
-* Github/Github Access token
+* GitHub/GitHub Access token

 ### Setup
 To set up the demo, you need a GitHub personal access token.
 Follow the following steps to get one
 * Login to GitHub, click on top right avatar
 * Go to Settings -> Developer Settings -> Personal Access Token
 * Generate a token, copy to a safe place
+* Add the token as value for the GITHUB_ACCESS_TOKEN variable in the .env.sample file in the root directory and rename the file to .env

 ### Testing
-You can test with postman or run the tests in the application
+You can test the endpoints with postman or run the tests in the application